There’s a candlelit vigil for murdered teacher Sabina Nessa

 [title]

-A candlelit vigil for murdered 28-year-old primary school teacher Sabina Nessa will take place this Friday night (September 24).
+A candlelit vigil for murdered 28-year-old primary school teacher Sabina Nessa will take place tonight (Friday September 24).

 Beginning at 7pm in Pegler Square, Kidbrooke Village, the vigil will pay tribute to Nessa, who was originally from Sandy in Bedfordshire and taught at Rushey Green Primary School in Lewisham.